Q: What is a required element in a contract between Marcel Marceau and another person who speaks via gestures and body movements, i.e. without words?

 The second sentence of the quoted text was not relevant for me, as my truck is too old for that technology, so the increase in my policy is pure distracted driving.

 A recent visit to a body shop, one in a large GM dealership, turned out to be quite educational.
 The estimator had been in the business for decades and had seen just about everything.
-He told me that not too long ago, body shops would straighten most frames after an accident, but now, because they all worship at the altar of I-CAR, they only straighten ones that are only a few millimeters out of line.
+He told me that not too long ago, body shops would straighten most frames after an accident, but now they only straighten ones that are only a few millimeters out of line.
 Once he saw my truck and its condition, he knew he was talking with a kindred spirit.
 He told me of his cherished Pontiac, which he had lavished with care, money, and improvements.
 He had a few vehicles, but this was his baby.

 But because of the ever-increasing danger posed by texters and call phone users, his Pontiac spends almost all of its time resting quietly at home.